miptleha/cs-xsd-class-generator/README.md

 -   if some errors see log\ClassGenerator.log
 -   all classes will be generated inside bin\Debug\code folder
 -   to compile and work with classes your will need helpers inside AF, Xml, QueryGenerator, Db folder
--   note: fields generated only for elements, not for attributes!

 ## Sample